LogoLogo

 This means that even if you don't intend to write to an Amazon S3 bucket as a target location, you should still have an Amazon S3 connection that has write permissions to an Amazon S3 bucket.

 An Amazon S3 connection is created by default when you deploy Upsolver on your AWS account.
-See the guide to Deploy Upsolver on AWS for more information.
+See the guide to for more information.

 Create an Amazon S3 connection